 alcohol or drug violations may include but are not limited to:

-parent notification, a fine, a referral to the Center for Alcohol
+parent notification, a fine, a referral to substance abuse

 sanction that may or may not affect the student’s standing with the